 The State of South Carolina went to federal court to block DOE's shipments of plutonium from Rocky Flats, but the suit was dismissed June 13, 2002.
 In the meantime, legislation was introduced to set a schedule for the MOX plant construction and operation, including penalties of up to \$100 million per year to be paid the state by DOE if the schedule is not followed.
 The bills were introduced in the House May 2, 2002, by Representative Graham (H.R.
 4648) and in the Senate by Senators Thurmond and Allard (S. 2453).
 The provisions of the bill were included in the Senate version of the FY2003 Defense Authorization bill (Section 3182 of H.R.
 4546 as passed by the Senate), but not in the House version.
-The bill was held up in conference because of a dispute between House and Senate conferees on an unrelated issue, but it was reported out November 12 with the plutonium processing provision intact, and passed both chambers.
+The bill was held up in conference because of a dispute between House and Senate conferees on an unrelated issue, but it was reported out November 12 with the plutonium processing provision intact, passed both chambers, and was signed into law December 12 (P.L.
+107-314).